|

 complementarity problems without human interaction, using automatic

 differentiation techniques.
-Current work is investigating how to
+Current work is also investigating how to

 I am interested in using optimization in applications ranging from